an1245/falco-misp-connector/README.md

 - MISP Category Filter - comma separated list of MISP categories to retrieve - '' means retrieve from all categories
 - MISP Tag Filter - comma separated list of MISP tags to retrieve - '' means retrieve from all tags
 - MISP Min Threat Level - minimum threat level to retrieve - use 0 to disable
+- MISP First Seen - Seen within the last x amount of time (for example 5d or 12h or 30m)
+- MISP Last Seen - Seen within the last x amount of time (for example 5d or 12h or 30m)
+- MISP From - Seen *from* this date (for example 5d or 12h or 30m)
+- MISP To - Seen *to* this date (for example 5d or 12h or 30m)
+- MISP Event Publish Date - Event was published in the last x amount of time (for example 5d or 12h or 30m)
+- MISP Date - Indicator was published in the last x amount of time (for example 5d or 12h or 30m)

 ## How to get started
 1. Download code from Git